SunStarSys/www/content/CMS/technology.md

 - If you need to distribute and deal with resulting build trees using version control, you will not like git at large scale.
 Especially when integrating binary artifacts, built using this system or using a third party builder that you just provide those build results to our repositories.

 - Subversion lets you do partial/sparse checkouts of `HEAD`; with Git it's the entire branch (which includes history) or nothing.

+- We would need Perl bindings for `libgit2` (which is **not provided by the actual git development team**) in order to match svn's httpd-compatible memory management regime and POSIX thread safety, in a persistent runtime, and across multiple client on-disk checkouts.
+The maturity of that open-source infrastructure is not bankable for 2020 in our estimation, but we will keep tabs on the developments moving forward.